Initial states of Thailand: Prehistoric populations

-Before the Tai people's southward migration from Guangxi since the 4th century, the Indochinese peninsula had already been populated by Austronesians who by around 30,000 BP had spread into all sub-regions.
-They left traces of the first local culture - the Hoabinhian, a name assigned to an industry and cultural continuity of stone tools and flaked cobble artifacts that appeared around 10,000 BP in caves and rock shelters.
-First described in Hòa Bình, Vietnam, it was later also documented in Terengganu, Malaysia, Sumatra, Thailand, Laos, Myanmar, Cambodia and Yunnan, southern China.
+The Indochinese peninsula was inhabited long before the southward migration of the Tai from Guangxi.
+Its earliest widely recognised culture is the Hoabinhian, a lithic industry and long-term tradition of stone tools and flaked cobble artefacts found in caves and rock shelters, which emerged around 10,000 BP.
+First identified at sites in Hòa Bình, Vietnam, the Hoabinhian was later documented in Terengganu, Malaysia, Sumatra, Thailand, Laos, Myanmar, Cambodia, and Yunnan, southern China.